fomightez/sequencework/plot_expression_across_chromosomes/README.md

 Currently, the script necessitates that the data is in a tab-delimited format.
 At this point to accomodate replicates, it is assumed you have in your data file for each gene the resulting (combined) level metric for the replicates, such as the mean TPM for your "wild-type" samples and your mean TPM for your experimental samples.
-In the future there will be a related script for "raw" results produced by Salmon or HTSeq-count.
-The hope being you just need to point the script at the raw data files and it will automagically handle the combining and produce a plot showing the expression of genes across the chromosomes.
+There is a related script for "raw" results produced by Salmon or HTSeq-count, see `plot_expression_across_chromosomes_direct.py` below.
+For that one you just need to point the script at the raw data files and it will automagically handle the combining and produce a plot showing the expression of genes across the chromosomes.